Saqoosha/FLARToolKit/as3/FLARToolKit/releases/ver2_5_1/README.txt

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this framework; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 For further information please contact. http://www.libspark.org/wiki/saqoosha/FLARToolKit